rugbyprof/1063-Data-Structures/Assignments/P01/README.md

 | email      | string    |
 | hourly_pay | double    |

 The `find` and `delete` methods should be able to search using any of the fields in the employee record.
 When implementing your code, just start with one field.
 I'll discuss ways of changing fields in class.
+Base your search on email for now.

 Create an output file with the results of a search for: